close

 Children dressed in traditional attire welcomed President Al Nahyan, holding the national flags of Pakistan and the UAE, adding colour to the reception ceremony.

-The UAE president is accompanied by a high-level delegation comprising his advisers, Sheikh Sultan bin Hamdan Al Nahyan, Sheikh Mohammed bin Hamad bin Tahnoun Al Nahyan, and UAE Ambassador to Pakistan Salem Mohammed Al Zaabi.
+The UAE president’s delegation comprised his advisers, Sheikh Sultan bin Hamdan Al Nahyan, Sheikh Mohammed bin Hamad bin Tahnoun Al Nahyan, and UAE Ambassador to Pakistan Salem Mohammed Al Zaabi.

-The UAE delegation also includes several federal ministers and senior officials.
+The UAE delegation also included several federal ministers and senior officials.

-According to the Foreign Office, this is Al Nahyan's first official visit to Pakistan as the UAE president.
+According to the Foreign Office, this was Al Nahyan's first official visit to Pakistan as the UAE president.
 He had earlier visited Pakistan on a private trip in January this year.

-The visit, the FO added, will provide an important opportunity to further strengthen the longstanding brotherly relations between Pakistan and the United Arab Emirates.
+The FO, in its earlier statement, stated that the visit would provide an important opportunity to further strengthen the longstanding brotherly relations between Pakistan and the United Arab Emirates.

-Meanwhile, a public holiday has been declared in Islamabad in view of the President Al Nahyan's visit to Pakistan.
+The government had declared a public holiday in Islamabad in view of President Al Nahyan's visit to Pakistan.

-According to a notification issued by the Islamabad High Court (IHC) registrar, the Islamabad High Court and Islamabad district courts will remain closed on December 26.
-The Senate Secretariat and the National Assembly Secretariat will also remain closed today.
+Following a notification issued by the Islamabad High Court (IHC) registrar, the Islamabad High Court and Islamabad district courts remain closed, along with the Senate Secretariat and the National Assembly Secretariat.

-The registrar of the Federal Constitutional Court has likewise announced a public holiday, canceling today’s cause list.
+The registrar of the Federal Constitutional Court also announced a public holiday, canceling today’s cause list.

-However, under a Cabinet Division notification, banks, essential services offices, including those of Capital Development Authority (CDA), police, IESCO, and Sui Northern Gas Pipelines Limited, will remain operational.
+However, under a Cabinet Division notification, banks, essential services offices, including those of Capital Development Authority (CDA), police, IESCO, and Sui Northern Gas Pipelines Limited, remained operational.